San Diego Fentanyl Attorneys

 - Second Degree Murder: A person found guilty of selling Fentanyl to a person who died from an overdose may now face charges of second degree murder.

-If you are accused of a criminal offense related to Fentanyl, you are at high risk of losing your freedom.
+If you are accused of a criminal offense related to Fentanyl in San Diego, you are at high risk of losing your freedom.
 It is imperative that your rights are protected by a talented and experienced Fentanyl defense lawyer.
-The actions taken by your drug crime defense attorney will require a thorough investigation into the facts.
+The actions taken by your San Diego drug crime defense attorney will require a thorough investigation into the facts.
 At jD Law Criminal Defense Attorneys, our founder is a former L.A.
 Police Department investigator, and is a Certified Criminal Law Specialist.

 Every detail of the alleged crime must be evaluated, including any police misconduct, rights violations, or inaccuracies in the actual quantity of the drug.
 Every case has unique facts and evidence, and the experience and ability to craft and present a compelling case in court have everything to do with your freedom.

 The criminal justice system is geared to heavily punish those who possess, transport, or sell Fentanyl.
 If convicted, you face very serious legal consequences.
 For possession of minor amounts of the drug, you may be eligible for a diversion program.
 At jD Law Criminal Defense Attorneys, when we take on defending a client, we go the distance, identifying every viable defense strategy to argue for your freedom.